Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Being short of breath

 Your child won’t necessarily have symptoms all the time – it depends how well or poorly controlled their asthma is, and whether they’re exposed to any triggers.
-Their symptoms may be worse at night (sometimes referred to as nocturnal asthma) or first thing in the morning when they awaken, or after exercise or bursts of energy.
+Their symptoms may be worse at night (sometimes referred to as nocturnal asthma [8]), first thing in the morning when they awaken, or after exercise or bursts of energy.

-Coughing and wheezing are probably the easiest signs to recognise in children under five.
-If your baby or toddler is breathless they might be breathing faster than usual or using their body to breathe (for example lifting their shoulders up and down with each breath).
+Coughing and wheezing are probably the easiest signs to recognize in children younger than 5 years old.
+If your baby or toddler is breathless, they might be breathing faster than usual or using their body to breathe (for example, lifting their shoulders up and down with each breath).

-Children under five won’t describe how they’re feeling in the same way as an older child or adult.
-For example, instead of saying their chest feels tight they might say they have a tummy ache or you might notice they are rubbing their tummy or chest.
+Children under 5 may not describe how they’re feeling in the same way as an older child or adult.
+For example, instead of saying their chest feels tight, they might say they have a tummy ache or you might notice they are rubbing their stomach or chest.

 If you are concerned that your child may have asthma, you should take them to see a doctor, who will most likely: